July 8, 2012. Written by Agnes Los

 Expect to save about 6 hours of time and effort with the Confetti name change kit.
 You can apply any date to your name change notifications, so if you want to take care of all your name change paperwork before you get married you can get the information now, apply for a post-dated passport, then have all your documents ready to send when you return from your honeymoon.

 See more advice on Confetti’s wedding planning pages and other article pages.
-And you can discuss this topic and more with hundreds of brides and brides-to-be in the Confetti forums!Change your name for only £29.99!
-In the United Kingdom, anyone...read more
+And you can discuss this topic and more with hundreds of brides and brides-to-be in the Confetti forums!As your wedding date draws near you’ll probably toss around...read more